rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 == 🚀 Performance ==

-* Rich in features but the frontend of the site content is very lightweight.
+* Rich in features but the front end of the site content is very lightweight.

-We highly concentrate on speed, performance.
+We highly concentrate on speed and performance.

 == 👓 Display Settings ==